Employment services providers 001-02060000

 If a job seeker advises Services Australia that they refuse to engage with their Workforce Australia provider due to a breakdown in relationship with their provider, the job seeker must be advised to contact the Department of Employment and Workplace Relations Customer Service Line, See the Resources page for a link.
 This includes situations where the job seeker has been exited from their provider due to threatening, aggressive, or violent behaviour and there is a Job Seeker Incident Report (JSIR) recorded, and they wish to discuss the exit or referral to another provider.

-Once the participant commences DES, they are able to use a Participant Initiated Transfer at any time.
-Participants can use these transfers up to 5 times over a 2 year period.
+Once the participant commences IEA, they can use a Participant Initiated Transfer at any time.

 Participants should contact the National Customer Service Line to help to make this change.
-They will not be asked to provide a reason for wanting to change DES provider.
+They will not be asked to provide a reason for wanting to change IEA provider.

 The Resources page contains a link to the Workforce Australia website and contact details for the Department of Employment and Workplace Relations.